 - Many classes are expensive, and sometimes buying a book, or paying a more informal tutor to help is more practical.
 But consider the huge investment that college has been, and the huge investment law school will be and the money for a class will seem less important.
 A high score on the exam is worth the money you'll pay.

 - While some companies offer classes in many different states, or even countries, a student should be aware of their own schedule and what is being offered.
 Websites show which classes are offered in which areas so you can make a decision based on where you live and where it is possible to take the class.
 Sometimes it will be more practical to take an online course, than to sit in a classroom; and sometimes a tutor is the best option.
 Research these options and find which one works best.

 5. What other services are offered.

-- Most companies offer more than just the LSAT review class.
-There is admissions counseling to help a student get through the entire process of getting into a law school-even if they haven't chosen a school yet.
-These services are offered because many have found them necessary, indispensible even.
-The LSAT is a big task, and law school is a big step.
+- Most companies offer more than just the exam review class.
+There is admission counseling to help a student get through the entire process of getting into a law school-even if they haven't chosen a school yet.
+These services are offered because many have found them necessary, indispensable even.
+The test is a big task, and law school is a big step.
 These extra services, even though they cost money, can also be very worth it.